Hieromon/AutoConnect/mkdocs/howtoembed.md

 ### Publish messages

-After upload and reboot complete, the message publishing will start via the access point now set.
-The message carries RSSI as the current WiFi signal strength.
-The signal strength variations in RSSI are displayed on ThingSpeak's Channel status screen.
+After uploading the mqttRSSI.ino and restarting the ESP module, Messages will begin to be issued via the connected WiFi access point.
+The message will carry the RSSI value of the current WiFi signal strength; changes in signal strength due to RSSI will be displayed on the ThingSpeak [Channel Stats](https://thingspeak.com/channels/454951) page.

 ### How embed to your sketches